Hirschsprung Disease

 • Surgical repair

 Treatment of Hirschsprung disease is surgical repair by bringing normally innervated bowel to the anus with preservation of the anal sphincters.
-In the neonate, this had typically been a 2-stage procedure beginning with a colostomy proximal to the aganglionic segment to decompress the colon.
-Then the neonate was allowed to grow before the 2nd stage of the procedure, in which the entire aganglionic portion of the colon was resected and a pull-through procedure was done.
-However, many centers now do a 1-stage procedure in the neonatal period for short-segment disease.
+In the neonate with long-segment disease, this typically requires a 2-stage procedure beginning with a colostomy proximal to the aganglionic segment to decompress the colon (1).
+Then the neonate is allowed to grow before the second stage of the procedure, in which the entire aganglionic portion of the colon is resected and a pull-through procedure is performed.
+In the neonate with short-segment disease, a 1-stage procedure is performed at diagnosis or after a 1- to 3-month delay.
 Results using laparoscopic technique are similar to those of the open method and are associated with shorter hospitalizations, earlier initiation of feeding, and less pain.

 After definitive repair, the prognosis is good, although a number of infants have chronic dysmotility with constipation, obstructive problems, or both.